rnvannatta/vanity-scheme/IMPLEMENTED.md

 Maximum number of function arguments is 65535, including the hidden continuation argument.
 Maximum vector length is 65535 elements.
 Symbols have a maximum length of 65536.
 Strings and srfi-4 typed vectors have a max length of 2^31 bytes.

 All ports are both binary and textual.

+`char-ready?` and `u8-ready?` always return true because ports are buffered and because of portability nightmares.
+Regular files and input-strings always return #t anyway since they are either eof or have data ready, and eof is defined as char-ready?.
+Ascertaining whether a FILE* has a char ready is fraught.
+Use pure file descriptors with vanity's C FFI capabilities if you need this.

 ## SRFI-1